EU labour force survey - methodology

 This definition is applicable to employees, self-employed persons and family workers.
 Pay includes cash payments or 'payment in kind'(payment in goods or services rather than money), whether payment was received in the week the work was done or not.

-For further details and treatment of borderline cases (like seasonal workers, lay-offs, unpaid family workers, employment in activities for own-consumption, vocational training, absences, etc.) see variable WSTATOR in the LFS explanatory notes.
+For further details and treatment of borderline cases (like seasonal workers, lay-offs, unpaid family workers, employment in activities for own-consumption, vocational training, absences, etc.) see variable WSTATOR in the Core variables (user guide) and explanatory notes.

 Unemployed persons comprise persons aged 15 to 74 years who were: